 Splitting

 Sometimes the narcissist is diagnosed as bipolar because of splitting.
 He sees all things in black and white - including you.
 His opinion of you depends on how you are making him feel in the moment or how he perceives you are making him feel in the moment.
 If he is unhappy with his feelings, he “splits” (blaming you for how he feels in a situation) - ignoring, discarding, refusing communication with you.
 This can last for hours, days, weeks, or even years.
-When they come back, they pretend nothing ever happened.
-When they are upset with you, they forget that they ever loved you, as if love can be turned off and on.
+When he comes back, he pretends nothing ever happened.
+When he is upset with you, he forgets that he ever loved you, as if love can be turned off and on.
 Splitting is most often experienced by a victim when one seeks to hold the narcissist accountable for his actions.